deconf/Clicky-Analytics-for-WP/readme.txt

 == Changelog ==

+= v1.4.2 =
+- bugfix: notices and warnings in main dashboard
+- language file updates
+- hardening security

 = v1.4.1 =
 - allow specified access level to view the custom dashboard
 - custom dashboard is now able to display all clicky stats
-- bugfix: notices and warnings in main dashboard

 = v1.4 =
 - data validation and sanitization